COSD-PANDA/datasd_council_report_2017/main/community.md

 ##Society for Professional Journalists Sunshine Award

-On March 9, the Society for Professional Journalists awarded Maksim Pecherskiy with the [2016 Sunshine Award](https://spjsandiego.org/2016/03/09/announcing-the-2016-sunshine-award-plus-wall-and-window-nominees/) in recognition of his contributions to the City’s online budget interactive, publication of an inventory of City data and laying the groundwork for the open data portal.
+On March 9, the Society for Professional Journalists awarded Maksim Pecherskiy with the [2016 Sunshine Award](https://spjsandiego.org/2016/03/09/announcing-the-2016-sunshine-award-plus-wall-and-window-nominees/) in recognition of his contributions to the City’s online budget, publication of an inventory of City data and laying the groundwork for the open data portal.

 ##Code for America Talk